Assistant Professor and Director of Choral Activities

 Music Building, 225

 Deeply committed to undergraduate education, Dr. McGaghie served for six years as Resident Tutor in Music and Chemistry in Eliot House, one of Harvard’s twelve residential communities.
-He has taught courses in choral literature, Renaissance and Baroque performance practice, and aural skills.
 His teaching has received multiple awards from Harvard’s Derek Bok Center for Teaching and Learning.

 DMA, Boston University